Matching MATLAB's resample function in Python

 (e.g., 1.96 for a 95% confidence level).

-• is the pooled standard deviation of the metric across groups, representing the combined
+** of the metric across groups, representing the combined variability.

 • is the sample size per group.

-• is the cumulative distribution function (CDF) of the standard normal distribution, which gives the
+• is the **cumulative distribution function

-probability that a value is below a given z-score.
+** (CDF) of the standard normal distribution, which gives the probability that a value is below a given z-score.

 Understanding the Role of Pooled Variance

-() increases.
-Higher variance increases the "noise" in the data, making it more
+• Power decreases as the pooled variance () increases.
+Higher variance increases the "noise" in the data, making it more challenging to detect the effect (MDE) relative to the variation.

-• When pooled variance is low, the test statistic (difference between groups) is less likely to be drowned out by
+• When pooled variance is low, the test statistic (difference between groups) is less likely to be drowned out by noise, so the test is more likely to detect even smaller differences.
+This results in higher power for a given sample size and effect size.

 Practical Implications